Susheel4115/Susheel4115/README.md

 </p>
 <br>

-I'm a pre-final year undergraduate student majoring in Computer Science with an interest in Web Development and Problem Solving.
+I'm a graduated student majoring in Computer Science with an interest in Web Development and Problem Solving.
 Currently, I am working on Frontend Web Development, soaking up as much knowledge and practice as I can in an attempt to perfect my craft, along with sharpening my Problem Solving Skills.
 I have experience in HTML, CSS, JavaScript, ReactJS, Redux, TailwindCSS, Bootstrap etc. and currently I am exploring Backend using NodeJS.
 <br>
 <br>
 <br>